Astrophysics (Index)About

 (electron-like particle that has more mass)

-Muons have a role in confirming relativity: they are detected at Earth's surface, having been created high in Earth's atmosphere; this is taken as evidence of relativity's time-dilation effect, due to the relativistic speed of their downward travel, given their too-short lifetime easily established in laboratory experiments,
+Muons have a role in confirming relativity: they are detected at Earth's surface, having been created high in Earth's atmosphere; this is taken as evidence of relativity's time-dilation effect, due to the relativistic speed of their downward travel.
+Their lifetime, demonstrable by laboratory experiment, is too short for them to travel that far unless it was lengthened by such time dilation.

 (physics,particle)